giuliadascenzi/My-Surveys/README.md

 ## Users Credentials

-- username, password (plus any other requested info)
+- username, password (plus any other requested info)  pattidegi | walter123
-- username, password (plus any other requested info)
+- username, password (plus any other requested info)  giuliadash | ciaociao123